An official army family and MWR Site

 The Installation Relocation Assistance Plan is another tool full of resources to help with your move into or out of our community

-The Mobilization, Deployment, and Support Stability Operations (MDSSO) helps support community readiness during deployments and emergencies.
-We help make sure installation programs align with unit deployment cycles, provide pre- and post-deployment support, and help unit Commanders with their Family Readiness plans and deployment support services for Service Members and their Families.
-We’re responsible for operating an Emergency Family Assistance Center in the case of an all-hazards event, and supporting Service Members and Families during Non-Combatant Evacuation Operations (NEO) and Repatriation.
-We also act as a case manager for all requests for assistance through the Army Disaster Personnel Accountability and Assessment System (ADPAAS).
+The Mobilization, Deployment & Stability Support Operations (MDSSO) supports community readiness before, during and after deployments and emergencies.
+MDSSO helps unit Commanders with Family Readiness plans and deployment support services for Service Members and Families.
+MDSSO operates the Emergency Family Assistance Center (EFAC) in times of all-hazards events by supporting Service Members and Families immediately after a catastrophe hits.
+The EFAC also supports Families during Non-Combatant Evacuation Operations (NEO) and Repatriation.
+MDSSO provides case management for all requests for assistance through the Army Disaster Personnel Accountability and Assessment System (ADPAAS).

 Some of our resources include:

-- Pre- and Post-Deployment Support: Help prepare Soldiers and Families for Deployments and Reintegration by providing trainings and resources throughout the Deployment Cycle in a variety of settings.
+• Pre- and Post-Deployment Support: Help prepare Soldiers and Families before and after deployment by providing training and resources in a variety of settings.

-- Family Readiness Groups: Designed to make sure Families have information you need and develop a military support group while your Soldier is deployed.
-Virtual Family Readiness Groups also provide secure environments in which the commander can communicate directly with Soldiers and Families 24 hours a day no matter where you are.
+• Soldier and Family Readiness Groups (SFRGs): Designed to assist unit Commanders provide Families with information they need by development of support groups during deployment and in garrison.
+Virtual Soldier and Family Readiness Groups also provide secure environments in which Commanders can communicate directly with Soldiers and Families 24 hours a day no matter where they are.

-- Emergency Family Assistance: Your link to continuous support and assistance as well as authoritative and accurate information in a sensitive, timely, and effective manner.
+• Emergency Family Assistance Center (EFAC): Your link to continuous support and assistance as well as authoritative and accurate information in a sensitive, timely, and effective manner.

-- Army Disaster Personnel Accountability and Assessment System (ADPAAS): Ensures all Army personnel and their dependents are accounted for during emergency situations.
+• Army Disaster Personnel Accountability and Assessment System (ADPAAS): Ensures all Army personnel and their dependents are accounted for during emergency situations.
+ADPAAS also gives the option to identify immediate needs for Soldiers and Families just after emergencies occur and creates a case for EFAC managers to review and provide assistance in a timely manner.

-- NEO/Repatriation: We help the State Department help those who have been displaced after national emergencies and disasters.
+• NEO/Repatriation: MDSSO assists State Department personnel help those who have been displaced after national emergencies and disasters.

-For more information on Mobilization, Deployment, and Support Stability Operations support in your community, contact your local Army Community Service office and ask for the Mobilization and Deployment program manager or specialist.
+For more information on Mobilization, Deployment and Support Stability Operations support in your community, contact your local Army Community Service office and ask for the Mobilization and Deployment program manager.

 Other helpful links: